Skip to main content

 Every birth control option comes with its own benefits and risks, and the best fit will depend on each woman’s personal goals for contraception.
 Our team is focused on helping patients make an informed decision about their birth control options.

-Our team believes that women who take time to think through their goals for birth control and learn about how it works are usually the most successful in their family planning.
-The following frequently asked questions are a great start to learn about birth control options before your Telehealth visit or appointment in our West Grove center.
+Our team believes that individuals who take time to think through their goals for birth control and learn about how it works are usually the most successful in their family planning.
+The following frequently asked questions are a great start to learning about birth control options before your Telehealth visit or appointment in our West Grove office.

 Frequently Asked Questions

-Our team is happy to support you by answering your questions and listening to your concerns regarding birth control.
-To schedule a Telehealth visit or in-person appointment at our West Grove Women’s Health Center, please call us at 610-444-7550, ext.
-238.
+Our team is happy to support patients by answering their questions and listening to their concerns regarding birth control.
+To schedule a Telehealth visit or in-person appointment at our West Grove Women’s Health Center, please call us at 610-444-7550.

 Can my primary doctor prescribe birth control?